Memory Architectures for AI Agents

 Episodic Memory

-Claude Code uses CLAUDE.md to accumulate lessons learned.
-Every time Claude discovers something about the project, like a circular import or a test that needs a specific mock, it writes it down.
-Future sessions read this file and avoid repeating the same mistakes.
+Claude Code uses CLAUDE.md to accumulate lessons learned: every time Claude discovers something about the project (a circular import, a test that needs a specific mock) it writes it down, and future sessions read this file to avoid repeating the same mistakes.

 # Project Memory